 The Company is devoting substantially all of its efforts to research and development, initial market development, and raising capital.
-The Company is subject to a number of risks similar to those of other early stage companies, including dependence on key individuals; establishing safety and efficacy in clinical trials for its compounds; the need to develop commercially viable drugs; competition from other companies, many of which are larger and better capitalized; and the need to obtain adequate additional financing to fund the development of its drugs.
+The Company is subject to a number of risks similar to those of other early stage companies, including dependence on key individuals; establishing safety and efficacy in clinical trials for its drug candidates; the need to develop commercially viable drug candidates; competition from other companies, many of which are larger and better capitalized; and the need to obtain adequate additional financing to fund the development of its drug candidates.
 If the Company is unable to raise capital when needed or on attractive terms, it would be forced to delay, reduce, eliminate or out-license certain of its research and development programs or future commercialization efforts.

-On May 5, 2015, the Company completed the sale of 9,367,708 shares of its common stock (inclusive of 1,221,874 shares of common stock sold by the Company pursuant to the full exercise of an option to purchase additional shares granted to the underwriters in connection with the offering) in an initial public offering (IPO) at a price to the public of \$18.00 per share, resulting in net proceeds of \$154.2 million after deducting underwriting discounts and commissions and estimated offering costs payable by the Company.
+On May 5, 2015, the Company completed an initial public offering (IPO) of its common stock, which resulted in the sale of 9,367,708 shares of its common stock, including 1,221,874 shares of common stock sold by the Company pursuant to the exercise in full by the underwriters of their option to purchase additional shares in connection with the offering, at a price to the public of \$18.00 per share.
+The Company received net proceeds of \$154.8 million after deducting underwriting discounts and commissions and offering costs payable by the Company.